Heavy Truck Driver

 Chances of getting a job are best:

-- for drivers who hold class 5 licenses, which allows them to drive the largest trucks.
+- for drivers who hold rigid vehicle licences, which allow them to drive larger trucks

 Good demand for heavy truck drivers in Canterbury

-September to January peak time for work opportunities
+September to January peak time for truck-driving opportunities

 Demand for heavy truck drivers is usually highest between September and January.
 This is due to factors such as: